 - Paper tissues and/or wet wipes – are a staple for any backpacker on a hut-to-hut trek.
 Just don’t throw them away into the bush.
 I hate the sight of toilet paper flying around in the most pristine areas!

-- Rehydration tablets – replace those electrolytes!
-Adding them to your water will quench your thirst a lot better
+- Rehydration tablets – replace those electrolytes.
+Adding them to your water will quench your thirst a lot better and speed up your recovery.

 Luckily there isn’t much hiking gear you need to put on your packing list for a hut-to-hut trek in the Dolomites.